ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 **(i) Fetch the List of all Applications**

-Upon receiving a request to Fetch List of Applications the system fetches all the List of Applications
+Upon receiving a request to Fetch List of Applications, the system fetches all the List of Applications

 1. Validates if the response contain the following attributes for each Application
 * Application ID